JoergS5/RepRapFirmware_robot/README.md

 Duet 2 compilation is critical with memory usage, disable all other kinematics in Pins.h to have a chance.

 For 6HC, the Hangprinter flag in Pins.h must be set.

+For 3.5.0beta4, I needed to use RRFLibraries-RRF-and-Duet3Expansion-3.5.0-beta.4 instead of the old RRFLibraries, CoreN2G and name the project RRFLibraries.